Think-and-Dev/gitbook-docs-test/docs/integration/the-roc-state-contract.md

 ## MoCVendors

-Deals with those [vendors](vendors.md) who want to integrate their platform with the MoC ecosystem.
+Deals with those [vendors](vendors.md) who want to integrate their platform with the RoC ecosystem.

 - mainnet: [ TBD ](TBD)
 - testnet: [ TBD ](TBD)